 There's a limitation that's worth mentioning: as you might expect, songs from Apple Music's entire catalog are encoded with copy protection.
 You're not allowed to extract plain audio format files from the iTunes library.
 But if there's a smart audio recorder able to capture the unencrypted sound signal from Apple Music, you can freely add the recorded Apple Music tracks to InShot editor.

-That smart and powerful audio recorder is NoteBurner iTunes Audio Recorder - it's one of a plethora of Apple Music downloaders, yet the most stable one designed to download any Apple Music tracks to regular MP3, AAC, ALAC, FLAC, WAV, AIFF lossless audio format.
+That smart and powerful audio recorder is NoteBurner iTunes Audio Converter - it's one of a plethora of Apple Music downloaders, yet the most stable one designed to download any Apple Music tracks to regular MP3, AAC, ALAC, FLAC, WAV, AIFF lossless audio format.
 By converting songs with NoteBurner, every Apple Music can be used on InShot video clips unlimitedly.

 NoteBurner Apple Music Downloader also comes with a free toolbox, supports to convert local audio tracks to MP3/M4A/FLAC/WAV/OGG/AIFF, batch edit ID3 tags, etc. Here're the main features:

 It's a life savior to use NoteBurner to convert Apple Music for uploading to InShot video clips.
-How to use this smart iTunes audio recorder, and how to add downloaded Apple Music to InShot on iPhone/Android, the following part will walk you through.
+How to use this smart iTunes Audio Converter, and how to add downloaded Apple Music to InShot on iPhone/Android, the following part will walk you through.

 Download and install NoteBurner Apple Music Recorder.
 After it, please launch the software as below.
 It's suggested to choose the "Apple Music web player" download mode if you're using the Mac version.

 Simply choose a playlist and open it on the web player window, then add it to NoteBurner by clicking the "Add" button on the main interface of NoteBurner, and it will list all Apple Music songs from your library.
 Tick on the music you want to add to InShot, and click "OK".

 After selection, go to the "Setting" window to choose Conversion Mode, Output Format, Bit Rate (up to 320kbps), Sample Rate (up to 192kHz), Output Path, and so on.